Published date: May 03, 2022

 Benadryl was discovered in 1946 and approved by the FDA in the 50s.
 It was grandfathered in without being studied a lot.
 I'm not sure it would pass muster if we were trying to resubmit it through the FDA as an over-the-counter medication today.

 My problems with Benadryl are multi-fold.
 Number one is the obvious side effects.
 People tend to use Benadryl more for the side effects than as an antihistamine: Can't sleep at night?
-Take a little bit of Benadryl and it'll help you sleep… which is not true.
-It doesn't help you sleep, it puts you to sleep.
-So, drowsiness is a big side effect.
-In little kids, we sometimes see the opposite, and it's more of an activating type medicine.
+Take a little bit of Benadryl and it'll help you sleep - which is not true.
+It doesn't help you sleep; it puts you to sleep.
+Drowsiness is a big side effect.
+In little kids, we sometimes see the opposite, and it's more of an activating medicine.
 The bottom line is there are some neuropsychiatric side effects with Benadryl that are not great.

-One of my favorite studies that I like to show people about Benadryl is one that was done about 20 years ago.
+One of my favorite studies I like to show people about Benadryl is one from 20 years ago.
 They took a group of adults who were known allergy sufferers and compared the effects of fexofenadine, which is Allegra, Benadryl, and 80 proof vodka.
 Allegra does not cross the blood brain barrier so it cannot cause any neuropsychiatric symptoms.
 They put the test subjects behind a driving simulator to see the comparative effects of each of these substances on driving.

 They found that the Allegra didn't have any effect because it's not affecting the brain in any way.
 Alcohol had the expected effect: it reduced reaction time, and it impaired coordination.
 But by far, the worst of the three tested was Benadryl.
-A single 25 milligram dose of Benadryl performed worse than the alcohol, which always hit home.
-So, the side effects are bad, it doesn't last very long, and it causes cognitive impairment that may increase the risk for things like Alzheimer's later in life.
+A single 25 milligram dose of Benadryl performed worse than alcohol, which always hit home.
+The side effects are bad, it doesn't last very long and it causes cognitive impairment that may increase the risk for things like Alzheimer's later in life.

 Canada finally got wise and made it a scheduled medication.
 It still doesn't require a prescription, but its dispensation is regulated by the pharmacist who may suggest better options like we've mentioned earlier.